pymivn/ctf/README.md

 A collection of CTF write-up by [PYMI team](https://ctftime.org/team/175619).

 ## Check-list tips
-- Challenge desciptions may be **INTENDED** be misleading.
+- Challenge desciptions may **INTENDED** be misleading.
 A problem with "backup is important", may have no bug in backup part, just to be misleading.
 - Double check code edge-cases.
 - Use the same platform the challenge run on.
 E.g Docker, because there are different when using on different OSes, on Linux newline is `\n` on Windows is `\r\n`.
 - Look from far before zooming in details.
 Some results may show up if look